Willy Mutunga: Appointment as the Commonwealth Special Envoy to the Maldives

 Willy Mutunga announced during his retirement speech that he had accepted an appointment by the Secretary General of the Commonwealth, Patricia Scotland, as a Commonwealth Special Envoy to Maldives, to try to bring the political leadership there together, and to aid in the process of constitutional and political transition.
 His overriding mandate would be to ‘support a sustainable political dialogue process leading to a stronger climate of pluralism and inclusive elections in 2018, and to encourage the strengthening of democratic institutions and culture in Maldives’.

 Controversy

 In August 2016 Mutunga became subject of criticism when he made the following statement on Twitter after concluding 4-day trip to the Maldives as Special Envoy:

 "Three observations on the Maldives: beautiful islands and clean waters around them; malaria free; a presidential motorcade of TWO vehicles".

 This trivial tweet from Mutunga came just days after president Yameen ratified a law restricting freedom of expression and on the day government-controlled parliament passed a bill curtailing freedom of assembly.
 Among the critics include UN Special Rapporteur for Iran and former Foreign Minister of Maldives Ahmed Shaheed.

+Activism after retirement

+In 2024 Mutunga cleared the air, affirming that he was not in detention.
+This was after rumours spread in social media that he was arrested for having protested at the DCI headquarters for the release of detained protesters in the Anti-Finance Bill protests.

+In May 2025, he alongside Boniface Mwangi, Hussein Khalid and Hanifa Adan were arrested and detained at Julius Nyerere Airport in Dar es Salaam, Tanzania.
+They had travelled to Tanzania in a show of solidarity to Tanzanian activist Tundu Lissu, who is vocal critic of Samia Suluhu's administration and had been charged for treason, and to observe the court proceedings.
+They were later released on 22 May 2025 without being charged.